 Overmixing the batter is going to cause problems when you’re making pancakes.
 You might think that mixing too much would be better than not mixing thoroughly enough, but both mistakes are equally as bad.

 If you mix the batter more than you should, it’s going to cause gluten to develop.
 This makes the pancakes turn out way tougher than they normally would.

 You don’t want them to turn out lumpy either, but you have to figure out how to mix things just right.
 Mix the batter without going overboard and things will turn out way better.

 Allowing the batter to rest is important too.
 You shouldn’t put the batter in the pan right away because it needs time to rest.

 Resting the batter ensures that gluten will be activated.
 This makes things a bit thicker overall.

-If you don’t rest the batter, then your pancakes will be a bit too thin.
-Resting pancake batter doesn’t take too long either.
+If you don’t rest the batter, your pancakes will be a bit too thin.
+Resting batter doesn’t take too long either.

 You can rest the pancake batter for at least five minutes to get good results.
 Some people choose to rest the batter for up to thirty minutes.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.